 Every small to medium-sized business (SMEs) requires financing at some point—but what happens when traditional lenders aren’t in the position to help?
-Adrian Isaacs discusses alternative financing solutions and offers up six key factors to consider.
+Tim Vermeulen discusses alternative financing solutions and offers up six key factors to consider.
 Factors that can save your business both time and money.

 When the bank says no, many business owners or CFO’s turn to non-traditional lenders to source their financing needs.
 There are many benefits to working with non-traditional lenders such as the speed of approval and funding, bespoke solutions, increased flexibility and, in many situations, consistency—meaning the individual you deal with is also the person that approves and manages the loan.